WojciechMatuszewski/apigw-websocket-graphql-api/README.md

 ![some sample data](sample-structure.png)

+## Deployment

+Make sur you have [serverless framework](https://github.com/serverless/serverless) installed.

+Next, make sure that the values within the `serverless.yml` are correct.
+Mainly `region` one.

+Then, simply run these 2 commands

+- `npm install`
+- `sls deploy`

 ## Word of caution

 This should be used as an example not something that you ship yourself.